Euclideon/udSDKUnity/README.md

 # Sample Scenes
 Each included example is accompanied by a scene demonstrating the use of the objects.
 The best way to become farmiliar with these unity objects is to explore their usage in those scenes.
 Currently there are 6 sample demo scenes
-- Basic Render - showing importing a UDS and usage of the picking system (extraction of voxel data from the point cloud given a coordinate in screen space)
+- Basic Render - Import a UDS and use the picking system to extract voxel data.
 ![image](https://user-images.githubusercontent.com/28862516/134597971-34173e4f-f90a-42a7-96fc-11e01c9e396c.png)
-- Driving demo -Showing the usage of the udSDK collider object to make local mesh colliders for physics simulation
+- Driving demo - Use the udSDK collider object to make localized mesh colliders for physics simulation.
 ![image](https://user-images.githubusercontent.com/28862516/134598026-1de917c0-17c5-4938-b71e-ada5b4a72f43.png)
-- Filter Demo - demonstrating the use of a query filter to selectively render volumes of the point cloud
+- Filter Demo - Use of a query filter to selectively render volumes of the point cloud.
 ![image](https://user-images.githubusercontent.com/28862516/134598173-339c056e-f665-48ee-83d4-e9fa703c5bd8.png)
-- Raycasting Example - Showing usage of the udSDK Collider to estimate surfaces in front of the camera for raycasting.
+- Raycasting Example - Use the udSDK Collider to estimate surface distance using raycasting.
 ![image](https://user-images.githubusercontent.com/28862516/134598278-33bb0947-b4e6-4a1f-ad0c-170b29e16808.png)
-- Projects demo - Example of importing udStream Projects including a uds and POIs into Unity
+- Projects demo - Import a udStream Project including models, media and POIs into your Unity scene.
 ![image](https://user-images.githubusercontent.com/28862516/134598379-9ef3b97d-041f-45df-afef-8c6a6be6c45c.png)
-- DepthOfField - Example of visual effect of using the depth buffer to simulate camera lens effect
+- DepthOfField - Explore visual effects using the depth buffer to simulate a camera lens effect.
 ![image](https://user-images.githubusercontent.com/28862516/134598519-45dc447d-78cc-4674-adb0-a10d99c30695.png)

 Examples of use of the API features are located under Assets/Plugins/EuclideonUdSDK/Scenes